 Now self-delusion in humans is very, very common.
 There are enumerable ways of you changing a thing and kidding yourself and making it look some other way.
 When you ask, “Why didn’t you do such and such,” the person has a thousand alibis.
 If you look at the history of science, usually these days there are 10 people right there ready, and we pay off for the person who is there first.
 The other nine fellows say, “Well, I had the idea but I didn’t do it and so on and so on.”
 There are so many alibis.
 Why weren’t you first?
 Why didn’t you do it right?
 Don’t try an alibi.
 Don’t try and kid yourself.
 You can tell other people all the alibis you want.
 I don’t mind.
 But to yourself try to be honest.

 If you really want to be a first-class scientist you need to know yourself, your weaknesses, your strengths, and your bad faults, like my egotism.
 How can you convert a fault to an asset?
 How can you convert a situation where you haven’t got enough manpower to move into a direction when that’s exactly what you need to do?
 I say again that I have seen, as I studied the history, the successful scientist changed the viewpoint and what was a defect became an asset.

 In summary, I claim that some of the reasons why so many people who have greatness within their grasp don’t succeed are: they don’t work on important problems, they don’t become emotionally involved, they don’t try and change what is difficult to some other situation which is easily done but is still important, and they keep giving themselves alibis why they don’t.
 They keep saying that it is a matter of luck.
 I’ve told you how easy it is; furthermore I’ve told you how to reform.
-Therefore, go forth and become great scientists!
+Therefore, go forth and become great scientists! [end of speech]

-Original speech transcript can be found here.
+The original speech transcript can be found here.